Vankayala

-Vankayala (Telugu: వంకాయల) is an Indian surname.
+Vankayala (Telugu: వంకాయల) is a Telugu surname.

 Overview

 The Vankayala family name has a history of more than 1000 years.
 Their mother tongue is Telugu.
 This surname is mainly found in the Veginadu sub-sect of Brahmin community.
 This surname is found in the Balija, Vysya and Reddy communities also.
 The surname is now found all over Andhra Pradesh, Tamil Nadu, Orissa and Karnataka states of India.